Kingxukai/linux/Documentation/trace/coresight/coresight.rst

 A CoreSight System Configuration manager is provided to allow these complex programming configurations to be selected and used easily from perf and sysfs.

-See the separate document for further information.
+See the woke separate document for further information.
 (Documentation/trace/coresight/coresight-config.rst) [#fifth]_.